zainadil/CryptoBox/README.md

 ```java
 java CryptoBox/CryptoBox
 ```
-Make sure you run the program from a directory other than the Directory that contains the class files
+Make sure you run the program from a directory above or other than the directory that contains the class files

 Here's why : http://docs.oracle.com/javase/tutorial/uiswing/start/compile.html